Is it possible to enjoy hiking with kids?

 2.1 kilometres later we arrived at the top of the Pinnacles for outstanding views of the valley below.
 I barely saw it, so in awe I was of my two daughters.
 They walked the entire way, laughing and talking and having an amazing time.

-I learnt that day that kids usually know their own boundaries and you should never impose limits on them because they’ll always surprise you.
+I learnt that day that kids have a good sense of their own boundaries and you should take a step back from imposing your own limits on them.
+Let them surprise you.

 Have an awareness of what you think their limitations are and have a back-up plan in place, but sometimes you just have to open a space for them to show you what they can do.